awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/message-app/README.md

-# TypeScript environment for tutorial building an Amazon Lex chatbot
+# TypeScript environment for tutorial building an Amazon Messaging app
 This is a workspace where you can find an AWS SDK for JavaScript version 3 (v3) tutorial demonstrating how to build an app that sends and receives messages using Amazon Simple Queue Service (Amazon SQS).